 Since COVID-19 has many of us working from home, boundaries between work and life are slipping further into the distance.
-This also inevitably causes us to put a magnifying glass to our living spaces, and many designers predict this shift in thinking will have lasting changes on home interior design.
+Our current state inevitably causes us to put a magnifying glass to our living spaces, and many designers predict this shift in thinking will have lasting changes on home interior design.

 Studio Belem's vision for future homes shows sliding panels replacing permanent walls (via World Economic Forum)

 Designers and architects are busy envisioning ways to alleviate stressors like safety concerns in small spaces such as our apartments as well as potential work/life imbalances.
 A recent profile by the World Economic Forum on designers working in this new space show a number of examples alluding to how home interiors will change with work from home becoming the new normal.
 Studio Belem, an architecture studio based in Paris, recently shared their a new living space concept in response to coronavirus that includes sliding panels to replace static walls and modular, integrated furniture systems.
 Belem co-founder Edouard Bettencourt tells World Economic Forum, "There are no corridors, as this is wasted space...The bedrooms are all set next to each other.
 You use slidable panels, which can completely open or close rooms as you like."

 Vitra's Dancing Wall System by Studio Hurlemann (via The Spaces)